 How to Deal With Countertransference

-Countertransference isn’t bad if your therapist is aware of it and making efforts to prevent it from interfering with your treatment.
-However, if you suspect that your therapist is having problematic countertransference, you have a right to express your concerns.
+Countertransference is not inherently bad.
+Therapists who are aware of their countertransference can prevent their emotions from interfering with your treatment.
+However, you should express your concerns if you suspect your therapist is overstepping your boundaries.
 In your next session, share the behaviors you have observed and how they make you feel.

 You may even share your own transference reactions.
-For example, you can say something like, “I’ve been noticing that you have been doing X lately, and it’s causing me to feel Y.” In many cases this can provide a good opportunity to talk about your relationship and work through the dynamics.
-It could give you a chance to develop more insight into yourself and practice healthy communication and assertiveness.
+For example, you can say, “I’ve been noticing that you have been doing X lately, and it’s causing me to feel Y.” In many cases, this can provide opportunities to talk about your relationship and work through the dynamics.
+Openly discussing these behaviors in therapy can not only provide insight into yourself but also show your therapist the need to manage countertransference.